davidmoten/cake-pattern/README.md

 So what is the cake pattern?
 -----------------------------

+The cake pattern uses features of self types and mixins in Scala to enable apparently parameter-less construction of objects.

 Lets convert the classes below to use dependency injection (DI) with the cake pattern:

 ```